 — A Birds-Eye View of the Forex Market —

 The Fibozachi Forex Force™ (FFF) is a suite of highly specialized Indicators that have been designed to provide Forex traders with a significant edge over the competition.
 Unlike the equity markets, the Forex market has a limited number of trading instruments (currencies).
 It is therefore possible to perform intensive data comparisons between each of the various currencies to obtain extremely valuable and otherwise ‘hidden’ information.
-This information can then be used to exploit the Forex markets for consistent profits … which is precisely what the Forex Force Indicator are designed to do.
+This information can then be used to exploit the Forex markets for extremely favorable trade setups… which is precisely what the Forex Force Indicator are designed to do.

 The algorithm behind the FFF references all major currency pairs/crosses (every combination of the EUR, GBP, USD, JPY, CHF, CAD, AUD, NZD) to provide traders with a comprehensive diagnosis and breakdown of the following:

 - Currency (Pip) Strength: Currencies that are the strongest & weakest

 - Correlations: Currencies that are trading in tandem or oppositely

 - Stochastics: Currencies that are the most OverBought & OverSold